OpenF2/F2/src/developing-f2-apps.md

 ![](./img/wwp_devices.png "Containers and Apps on desktop and mobile")

 The F2 container is most simply described as the user interface and the location where all apps reside.
-More specifically, the container is a web page which is "aware" of its contents (the apps) and plays the role of a traffic cop managing context passing between F2 apps (if there are more than one).
-Further, the container can have any variation of intelligence on a wide spectrum which means it can provide data via web services to apps or simply host the F2 JavaScript SDK.
+More specifically, the container is a web page which is "aware" of its contents (the apps) and plays the role of a traffic cop managing [context](#context) passing between F2 apps (if there are more than one).
+Further, the container can have any variation of intelligence on a wide spectrum which means it can provide data via web services to apps or simply host the F2.js JavaScript SDK.

-Each container provider, or individual person or company hosting a container, shall be responsible for including the [F2 JavaScript SDK](https://github.com/OpenF2/F2/blob/master/sdk/f2.min.js).
-Through the SDK, F2.js provides a consistent means for all app developers to load their apps on any container regardless of where it is hosted, who developed it, or what back-end stack it uses.
+Each container provider, or individual person or company hosting a container, shall be responsible for including the [F2.js JavaScript SDK](https://github.com/OpenF2/F2/blob/master/sdk/f2.min.js).
+Through the SDK, F2.js provides a consistent means for all F2 apps to get loaded on any container regardless of where it is hosted, who developed it, or what back-end stack it uses.

 To get started working with or developing containers, browse to the [documentation for developing the container](developing-the-container.html).